DeejayRevok/yandil/README.md

 - **excluded_modules**: Set of module or package names to be excluded from the dependency injection discovery process.
 For example for excluding the folder which contains the models in a web application.
 - **should_exclude_classes_without_public_methods**: If set to True, classes which not define any public method will be excluded from the dependency injection discovery process.
 For example for excluding DTO classes.
 - **should_exclude_dataclasses**: If set to True, dataclasses will be excluded from the dependency injection discovery process.
+- **mandatory_modules**: Set of module paths which classes contained should be loaded as dependencies without checking if they meet any condition.

 ### Declarative way
 In this way you will need to decorate the classes which you want to be loaded as dependencies.